cbarill2/cbarill2.github.io/about.md

 Back then, Game Design schools were less prevalent, so I decided to attend my local college, West Virginia University (WVU), to study Computer Science, with the goal of leveraging my programming skills to become a Game Designer.
 It took a few years after high school to get there, but I earned my Bachelor of Science degree in Computer Science, with a Minor in Physics, in 2013.

 After graduating, life circumstances pushed me into taking the first job I could get--Software Consultant--rather than the job I wanted--Game Developer.
-Now, after six years in unfulfilling jobs, I am determined to achieve my original goal, with one major difference: instead of designing games, I want to program them.
+I am determined to achieve my original goal, with one major difference: instead of designing games, I want to program them.
 One of the most important things I have learned since college is that I truly love programming, as much as I've always loved playing games.

 ### Game Design Influences